amiller8045/azure-network-protocols/README.md

-You will see a flow of traffic in wireshark
+- You will see a flow of traffic in Wireshark.

 ![capture](https://github.com/user-attachments/assets/9fc4b300-6b78-4e17-9980-3c7f432d56cb)